skbkontur/GroboTrace/README.md

  GroboTrace
 GroboTrace is a lightweight .NET performance profiler.
 It is designed to run inside any .NET application 100% of its lifetime with relatively small performance overhead.
 This allows you to get an insight into current bottlencks of your app right in production environment.

-## Known issues:
-* GroboTrace currently does play well with multi-AppDomain apps, i.e. ASP.NET web sites hosted in IIS.
-* GroboTrace might cause crashes of ReSharper NUnit Test Runner in VisualStudio.
-* Memory usage overhead is currently not as small as it could be (see [#1](../../issues/1)).

 ## Setup
 1. Build GroboTrace using `build.cmd` script
 2. On each host where you are going to use GroboTrace: